-North of Durango and south of Ouray in southwestern Colorado, the Silverton Mountain ski area is a freerider's paradise known for its ungroomed, lift-accessed backcountry experience.
+North of Durango and north of Silverton, the Silverton Mountain ski area is a freerider's paradise known for its ungroomed, lift-accessed backcountry experience.
 This freeriding mecca has 1,800 acres of avalanche-controlled terrain served by one lift accessing a vertical descent of 2,000 feet.
 If you're up for some hiking, the lift ascends to 12,300 feet and you can boot pack up to 13,500 before dropping the 3,200 feet back down to the base or off the backside.
-All the runs are double-black diamond rated and not return down to the base area so you need to grab the roaming shuttle bus (aka 'prison bus').
+All the runs are double-black diamond rated and do not return down to the base area so you need to grab the roaming shuttle bus (aka 'prison bus').
 The best snowboarding at Silverton ski area is normally found during the months of January and February.

 While snowboarding Silverton Mountain, you'll find plenty of steep bowls, chutes, cliffs and dramatic big mountain freeriding.
 The terrain is completely unmaintained except for the avalanche control work.
 Most of the season, a guide is provided for each small group (8 max) heading up the mountain.
 A typically day of guided snowboarding on Silverton Mountain will yield 3 to 7 laps without stopping for lunch.
 On each lap, you can expect to hike an additional 15 minutes to an hour from the top of the lift up higher on the mountain before dropping into open bowls or chutes.

 The chairlift unloads at the top of a beautiful cirque which provides easy hiking along a ridge to access up to 1,819 acres of snow fields.
 The routes down are through gullies, chutes, glades and bowls.
 It is 100% advanced terrian with at least 35 degree pitches.
 Silverton Mountain is almost always venturing into new terrain on a daily basis providing new skiing and usually new powder opportunities for weeks after the most recent snowfall.